miscellus/Pyxec/README.md

-# Pyxec
-## -- Python execution directly in your Sublime Text buffer
+# Pyxec – PYthon eXECution directly in your Sublime Text buffer

 Search for pyxec in Sublime Text's command palette to see the possible operations.